 A dismissed case of sexual harassment in Bollywood shows just how behind India is in its journey toward gender equality.

 More than constructing toilets, India needs to change the way its people think, behave and act when it comes to personal and public hygiene.
 This is the second of a three-part series.

-In this edition of The Interview, Fair Observer talks to Leonard Swidler, professor of Catholic thought and interreligious dialogue at Temple University, Philadelphia.
+In this edition of The Interview, Fair Observer talks to Satish Tripathi, the president of the University at Buffalo.